 taking hawaii on a higher road

-Starting off as a simple climbing shop staffed by knowledgeable climbers, Climb Aloha has been a means to fund future and existing climbing routes since the beginning.
-Climb Aloha has funded the fabrication and purchase of thousands of dollars worth of bolts and hardware for Hawaii's climbing routes as well as on Guam.
+Starting off as a simple climbing shop staffed by knowledgeable climbers, Climb Aloha began simply as a means to fund future and existing climbing routes in Hawaii.
+Since our humble beginnings, Climb Aloha has funded the fabrication and purchase of thousands of dollars worth of bolts and hardware for Hawaii's climbing routes as well as on Guam.
 Using the money YOU spend here at the shop, we continue to maintain and establish routes in Hawaii using the best materials including titanium bolts, rings, and links.
 Mahalo for helping us continue this important mission!

 We use the profits from the shop to buy titanium bolts, steel chains, and quicklinks to put up at the routes on the island.
 We feel like climbing embodies the spirit of aloha, and our business should too.
 After you’ve spend some quality time on the Islands, you’ll learn that one of the most basic concepts of Hawaiian culture is ‘Aloha,’ roughly translated as sharing.
 Sharing pervades every aspect of life in Hawaii –whether it be land, food, or surf.
 Climb Aloha was named with the desire to embody and convey this philosophy of sharing.